FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Sleepaway Camp you're interested in a call to check on Summer dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Sleepaway Camp you're interested in a call to check on Fall dates, times and availability.

-Contact the camp(s) directly to see if there are any Camp Reunion or Open House Plans for April, 2025.
+Contact the camp(s) directly to see if there are any Camp Reunion or Open House Plans for September, 2025.

 Many of our Best Minnesota Summer Sleepaway Camps also offer Year Round Sleepaway Camp Programs, Classes, and Activities.
 You should contact the camps you are interested in to see if they offer Fall, Winter and/or Spring Sleepaway Programs, too.